Frequently Asked Questions

 Can I buy Nutrience pet food in the USA?

-Yes, you can buy Nutrience dog food and cat food at selected stores in Indiana and Iowa:
+Yes, you can buy Nutrience dog food online or in-store at selected PetSmart locations.

 Do you have a Frequent Buyer Program?

 Our Frequent Buyer Program is currently in development and we hope to offer it soon!

 Certain factors such as food density, ambient temperature and humidity can affect the packaging of the product.
 Due to these factors on the day of production, some bags will contain more air than others.
 Rest assured that this doesn’t affect the freshness of the food.

 What is the best way to store my food?

 Nutrience pet food packages consist of a sealing device and can easily be resealed once the package is opened.
 Keep Nutrience stored indoors in a cool and dry environment, away from light exposure.

 When it comes to feeding my dog or my cat, how many times a day is ideal?